Somali group pushes to end Minnesota health care disparities

 "Some of us work in these hospitals.
 We know what is going on and we see the trends," said Mohamed, a businessman and activist who previously worked in the health care industry.
 "We want to make sure we advocate for best care and best practices for Somali patients."

-The group, which includes nurses, respiratory therapists and an infectious disease expert, sent a letter last month to the Minnesota Department of Health, Minneapolis health officials and hospital administrators with a list of demands that include providing adequate treatment to Somali COVID-19 patients while also protecting their religious rights.
+The group, which includes nurses, respiratory therapists and an infectious disease expert, sent a letter last month to the Minnesota Department of Health (MDH), Minneapolis health officials and hospital administrators with a list of demands that include providing adequate treatment to Somali COVID-19 patients while also protecting their religious rights.

 "Every day, we have been documenting various incidents of mistreatment affecting the care of our loved ones disproportionately because of bias, racism and unprofessional conduct of healthcare workers in these hospitals," the letter stated.